15 Objectively Perfect Albums That Are Less Than Half an Hour Long

-We read an article the other week, about the best books that can be read in one sitting.
-We’re talking life-changing, perspective shifting, skull shattering stories written by authors who channeled higher states of consciousness to create works that can promptly make you rethink everything until now; books that are so concentrated you can absorb all of their historical value in one shift with six cups of tea, three packs of Flamin’ Hot Monster Munch and a sofa.
+We read an article the other week about the best books that can be read in one sitting: We’re talking life-changing, perspective shifting, skull shattering stories written by authors who channeled higher states of consciousness to create works that can promptly make you rethink everything until now—books that are so concentrated you can absorb all of their historical value in one shift with six cups of tea, three packs of Flamin’ Hot Cheetos, and a sofa.
 It’s a pretty good deal, a definitive piece of art that matches the ruthless levels of impatience we all now have because: the internet etc.

-It made us think: what about all the perfect albums out there that barely clock in?
-What about the game-changing LPs that are shorter than an episode of The Simpsons?
-Explosive punk masterpieces that come and go quicker than a Papa Johns delivery?
-The authoritative records that could turn you onto an entire new thread of listening, in the space of time it takes you to have a shower.

 Videos by VICE